ethanbowles03/ethanbowles03/README.md

 insights.
 Created a web form using Python/Flask to track Health Intelligence Impact Report requests.
 Collaborated with medical specialists on clinical data analytics solutions and presented AI implementation strategies at Myriad's Tech Conference to 100+ attendees.
-* University of Utah, Khalert School of Computing -- Teaching Assistant - Intro to Data Structures and Algorithms
+* Teaching Assistant - Intro to Data Structures and Algorithms -- University of Utah, Khalert School of Computing
   *  Advised students as a Teaching Assistant for Intro to Data Structures and Algorithms, leading and teaching lab sessions, providing assistance through weekly, hosted help hours and Piazza, grading assignments, and administering tests
-* Wasatch Kids Camp -- Summer Camp Counselor (Summers 2020-2022)
+* Summer Camp Counselor -- Wasatch Kids Camp
-  * Provided close supervision and care for children, ensured their safety, and helped to created a fun environment
-  * Collaborated with team members to effectively schedule and manage camp activities, help the children when they have problems or difficulties, track finances, and troubleshoot any issues.
+  *  Supervised, ensured safety, and fostered a fun environment for children.
+Collaborated with a team of three others to manage activities, handle finances, and address problems.

-  * Skills: Communication, Teamwork and Problem Solving
+### Leadership
+* Vice President of Quantum Computing Club -- University of Utah
+  * Organized and led weekly preparations for the IBM Qiskit Fall Fest 2024.
+Hosted an on-campus extension event as part of the festival.
+Regularly attended seminars and facilitated discussions/meetings on quantum computing.
+* President of Local TSA Team -- Technology Student Association | Granite Technical Institute
+  * Led and operated weekly club meetings, discussed group projects/progress, helped with code, and prepared teammates for upcoming competitions.
+Placed first in Utah State Championship for software development and competed at Nationals.
 ____

 ### Contact Me